djizco/react-boilerplate/README.md

 ## Features

 * React 16
-* Webpack 3 conveniently bundles your code for you.
+* Webpack 4 conveniently bundles your code for you.
 * Babel lets you use ES6/7 features.
 * Hot Module Reloading for JS and CSS makes development quick and easy.
 * CSS pre-processor setup for LESS and SASS lets you keep your styles clean and organized.

-## Updates

-* Update to React 16
-* Add Hot Module Reloader for JS and CSS.
-* Add Webpack 3

 ## Code Structure